Winx (horse): 2016/17: five-year-old season

 On 18 March, Winx was entered in the George Ryder Stakes at a distance of 1500 metres over another rain-soaked course.
 Her six rivals included sprint champion Chautauqua and Group I winner Le Romain, who was expected to relish the heavy going.
 Winx settled near the back of the pack after an awkward break, then started making up ground on the outside as they moved around the turn.
 Once they entered the straight, Winx drew off easily and won by 7 1/4 lengths from Le Romain, with Chautauqua in third.
 Her share of the purse took her earnings over the A$10 million mark.
 Timeform called the performance "her best yet", assigning a rating of 134.

 Winx made her final start of the autumn on 8 April at Royal Randwick in the Queen Elizabeth Stakes, the world's most valuable 2000 metre turf race with a purse of A$4 million.
 In the early running, she was positioned on the outside of the second group of runners, a few lengths behind the leading group that included Hartnell, who made his move as they rounded the turn.
-Winx responded as they entered the straight, "excellerating away" to win by 5 1/4 lengths from Hartnell with Sense of Occasion in third.
+Winx responded as they entered the straight, "accelerating away" to win by 5 1/4 lengths from Hartnell with Sense of Occasion in third.

 "I don't think you see the best of her when it is that sort of race", said Bowman, speaking of the slow pace.
 "I mean she is obviously still good, she wheeled passed them at the top of the straight and she still let down.
 But I honestly I think when she gets in a high pressure race, when there is a lot of pace from the start like there was in last year's Cox Plate, that's when you see the best of her."

 The IFHA assigned a rating of 132 for the race, matching her personal best rating from the 2016 Cox Plate.
 In the 2017 rankings, Winx once again ranked second behind Arrogate on the World's Best Racehorse ratings, and was the top-rated turf horse and female horse.

 Winx earned her second Australian Champion Racehorse of the Year award in a ceremony held on 8 October, becoming only the fourth mare to win this honour twice (Sunline, Makybe Diva and Black Caviar being the others).
 She also repeated as middle distance champion.
 Bowman and Waller were also honoured as leading Group 1 jockey and trainer respectively.